 These are our five hiking gear essentials for this walk.

 It can get very hot in Malta, particularly during the peak season in summer.
-Make sure to pack plenty of water, snacks, sunscreen and a hat.
-For a longer hiking gear list, check out our 66 Travel Items You Must Travel With.
-For a general list of everything you’d need for a great trip to Malta, read our Packing Checklist.
+Make sure to also pack plenty of water, snacks, sunscreen and a hat.

 Bonus Tips